Purpletual/odin-recipes/README.md

 # odin-recipes
-A basic implementation of a recipe website.
+A basic implementation of a recipe website using HTML